pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

-This section discusses how to make a reliable distributed system that is also scalable and maintainable.
+This section discusses how to make reliable distributed systems that are scalable and maintainable.

+The common characterisation of distributed systems as "passing messages" is set aside in favour of the subjective aim of "catching up" on recent events.
+A design for distributed systems is introduced that uses process application classes as building blocks.
+The earlier design of the event-sourced application class is extended in the design of the "process application" class.
+Process application classes can be composed into a pipeline expression.
+A system of process applications can be defined as a set of pipeline expressions.

+Just as event sourcing "atomised" application state as a set of domain events, the processing of domain events in a system of process applications can be atomised as a set of "process events".

 ..
 (If we can reject the pervasive description of `distributed systems
 .. <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of